linkedin/data-integration-library/docs/parameters/ms.secondary.input.md

 - `ms.secondary.input=[{"path": "/data/{{customerId}}", "fields": ["dummy"], "category": "payload"}]`
 - `ms.watermark=[{"name":"customerId","type":"unit","units":"customer1, customer2, customer3"}]`

+The `format` of payload defines in which format the payload should be read as.
+This field is optional and by default the input will be read as a Json array.
+However, if `"format":"binary"` is specified, then DIL will simply store the payload path string in `payloadsBinaryPath` field of extractor keys to be used later.
+Currently the binary format is only used in S3 upload use case where an input stream will be opened on the given path and then passed as the input to the `putObject` method for uploading to S3.

 The variable can only be a [job-level variables](../concepts/variables.md#job-level-variables) or a [work-unit-level static variable](../concepts/variables.md#work-unit-level-static-variables).
 The variable cannot be a [work-unit-level dynamic variables](../concepts/variables.md#work-unit-level-dynamic-variables), like a pagination variable or a session variable.